Get your deposit back, plus the penalty if they blew the deadline

 What you actually get

-Every deposit-recovery package delivers a state-specific demand letter citing the exact statute, an itemization demand, a small-claims template, and an Attorney-General complaint path.
-Here's a Washington demand letter.
+Every package includes a state-specific demand letter that cites the exact statute, an itemization demand, a small-claims template, and an Attorney-General complaint path.
+Below is a sample Washington letter.

 Dear Ms. Morgan,